iduno/MyPlace/README.md

 - **myplace**: This is the main application.
 It functions as both a control board simulator and a myplace service

+- **myplace-frontend**: This is a frontend webpage to access the myplace server.

 ## Setup Instructions

 1. Clone the repository: